-Here at Black Tomato we love uncovering food fads, trends, and the culinary identities of our favorite destinations.
+Here at Black Tomato we love uncovering food fads, trends, and the culinary identities of our favourite destinations.
 Right now we have our eyes (and taste-buds) on fusion food, as everyone knows two influences are better than one.
 So we have scoured the globe, tasting some of the world’s most diverse combinations to bring you our top 5.
 Join us for a French inspired snack in Vietnam, a Chinese twist in Peru and a whole lot of guacamole.
 Bon Appetit.

 Texas meets Mexico